 Job skills trainer provide one-on-one training to customers to assist them in learning and accurately carrying out job duties; services are tailored to meet the needs of the employee and the employer’s expectations.
 They can also be referred to as job trainers.

+Last Update Date

+The date on which the record was most recently changed.
+A draft or non-draft SA can be updated.
+This date indicates any change made to the SA after the date the SA was created, regardless of the status.

 L Codes

 Five-character Healthcare Common Procedure Coding System (HCPCS) that uses alphanumeric codes assigned to durable medical equipment (including prosthetic components).